NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 ## NI VeriStand Steps for TestStand ##

-The **NI VeriStand Steps for TestStand** is a set of custom TestStand step types used to automate NI VeriStand from a TestStand sequence.
+The **NI VeriStand Steps for TestStand** is a set of custom NI TestStand step types used to automate NI VeriStand from an NI TestStand sequence.

-The steps are divided into several groups of steps which provide functionality like project control, channel read/write access, alarms, real-time sequences, logging, and faulting.
+The steps are divided into groups which provide functionality like project control, channel read/write access, alarms, real-time sequences, logging, and faulting.

 The NI VeriStand Steps for TestStand are distributed as *open-source* software and released under the *BSD 2-clause "Simplified" License*.